CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-collection-subprofiles.md

 * **dataonly**: Boolean.
 If set to true the method will only retrieve the ID, fields, collection ID, profile ID and modified date to speed up the call.

+If you want to retrieve the subprofiles for a specific profile in a collection you can use the method to [fetch subprofiles for a profile](./rest-get-profile-subprofiles).

 ### Paging

 More information on the **start**, **limit** and **total** parameters can be found in